 The cause of migraines is still unknown, but most experts believe they start in the nervous system.
-Genes may also play a role, as migraines are often inherited, it seems likely that genes play an important role as well.
-Tension headaches may be short-lived and occur infrequently, or they may last for a while and recur frequently.
+Genes may also play a role, as migraines are often inherited.
+Tension headaches can be short-lived and occur infrequently or last for a while and recur frequently.
 If you experience them less than 15 days a month, they are considered episodic; if more than 15 days a month, they are chronic.